Tosin-JD/obs-bible-plugin/README.md

 This is a free bible plugin that you can use to display bible passages in Open Broadcasting Studio.
 I made it with the intention of helping me to display Bible passages since I could not find a free plugin to display Bible.
 You can modify it for your use.

+# ANNOUNCEMENT
+## BIBLE DISPLAY  SOFTWARE
+I have made a software for displaying Bible.
+It is called Bible Display Software.
+You can download it at bibleds.vercel.app
+I will like feed back from it.
+The trial version lasts for 30 days while the paid version is free for life.
+You are also entitled to minor updates for free.

+Please contribute to my project.
+It is what helps me to continue developing this plugin for free.
+God bless yoiu.

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/tosin789)

-I am available for work.
+I am available for hire.
+I am skilled in python, Javascript, HTML and CSS.
+Thank you for your assistance.

 OBS Bible Plugin is now available in the following versions.